Money and duty free for Israel

 ATMs are widely available.

-These are widely accepted.
-To avoid additional exchange rate charges, travellers are advised to take traveller’s cheques in US Dollars.
+Though they aren't popular nowadays, traveller's cheques are accepted.
+To avoid additional exchange rate charges, travellers are advised to take traveller's cheques in US Dollars.

 Sun-Fri 0830-1200 and Sun, Tues, Thurs 1600-1800 although these can vary slightly between banks.